Why does my phone die so fast – how to fix the issue |Tech-addict

 1. Running of Apps in the background

 When you see your phone battery draining fast try to keep your apps in check.
 A good number of apps essentially run in the background even when you’re not directly using them.
+Background apps, including social media apps and other apps like streaming services, can continue consuming power even when not in use.
 Besides consuming data and power to update, these apps keep sending notifications throughout the day causing your phone battery to drain faster than normal.
+Unused apps should be uninstalled or disabled to prevent unnecessary battery drain.
+Closing unused apps can help save battery and improve device performance.

 By opening the ‘Settings app’ and navigating to ‘Battery’, you can check which apps are using the most battery power.
 You can choose to turn off or uninstall the apps, which you don’t use frequently but still consume a lot of power.
 If you find that the useful apps are consuming a significant amount of power, you can at least turn off the notifications and pop-ups from these apps.